-- Introduction of health information labels on all alcohol products Consumers need to be informed at the "point-of-drinking" that the product they are consuming can have a serious impact on their health and well-being; that Alcohol is a drug -TOO!
-These warning labels would be similar to what is currently provided on tobacco products. - Development of a comprehensive education program to address the dangers of alcohol.
+• ADCA supports the introduction of health information labels on all alcohol products.

+Consumers need to be informed at the "point-of-drinking" that the product they are consuming can have a serious impact on their health and well-being; that Alcohol is a drug -TOO!
+These warning labels would be similar to what is currently provided on tobacco products.